MiniAppBench: Evaluating the Shift from Text to Interactive HTML Responses in LLM-Powered Assistants

 \subsubsection{Customized Interaction}

-To ensure that \name targets \emph{customized interaction} rather than conventional template-driven web development, we screen candidate queries by checking whether the requested behavior requires synthesizing \textbf{query-specific interaction logic} that cannot be reduced to standard CRUD workflows (e.g., form submission $\rightarrow$ database update $\rightarrow$ list rendering).
+To ensure that \name targets \emph{query-specific interaction} rather than conventional CRUD-oriented web applications, we screen candidate queries by examining whether the requested behavior requires synthesizing interaction logic that cannot be reduced to standard CRUD workflows.

 Concretely, a query is labeled as requiring customized interaction if it satisfies \textbf{at least one} of the following criteria.
 These criteria cover interaction mechanics, runtime behavior, and user exploration patterns.